kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

     * Deploys Knative Subscription and defines the Broker as the subscriber for the Channel to allow communication between them.

     * Adds the `knative-eventing-injection` label to the user's Namespace.
-As a result, the Namespace controller creates the [Broker](https://knative.dev/docs/eventing/broker-trigger/) which acts as an entry point for the events.
+As a result, the Namespace controller creates the [Broker](https://knative.dev/docs/eventing/broker-trigger/) which automatically receives the name `default`.
+The Broker acts as an entry point for the events and them at the cluster-local endpoint it exposes.

 5. The user creates the [Trigger](https://knative.dev/docs/eventing/broker-trigger/) which references the Broker and defines the subscriber along with the conditions for filtering events.
 This way, certain subscribers receive only the events they are interested in.